 Additionally, human sheep behavior is shaped further by a proliferation of electronic goodies.
 Greed, hope, fear, denial, herd behavior, impulsiveness, and impatience are jacked up on gadget steroids.
 This is a recipe and foundation for manias and bubbles ad infinitum (source: Charles Faulkner).

 Daniel Kahneman, the first psychologist to win the Nobel Prize in Economics, attributed market manias to investors illusion of control, calling this illusion Prospect Theory.
 He wanted to know: How do people estimate odds and calculate risks?
-The short answer: Not smartly (source: Jason Zweig, Do You Sabotage Yourself?
-Business 2.0, May 2001).
+The short answer: Not smartly (source: Jason Zweig, Do You Sabotage Yourself?).

 People dislike losses so much that they will make nonstop irrational decisions in vain attempts to avoid the pain.
 This explains why traders, for example, sell winners too early but hold on to losers too long.
-It is human nature to take profit from a winner quickly on the assumption that it will not last for long, but stick with a loser in the hope it will bounce back (source: David Dreman, Contrarian Investment Strategies.
-New York: Simon & Schuster, 1998).
+It is human nature to take profit from a winner quickly on the assumption that it will not last for long, but stick with a loser in the hope it will bounce back (source: David Dreman, Contrarian Investment Strategies.).
 The typical trader acts on the law of small numbers, basing decisions on statistically insignificant examples.
 For instance, if you buy a fund that has beaten the market three years in a row, it is easy to become seduced that it’s on a hot streak.
 It is hard for us to stop overgeneralizing.
-Limited empirical evidence is what drives life these days (source: Jason Zweig, Do You Sabotage Yourself?
-Business 2.0, May 2001).
+Limited empirical evidence is what drives life these days (source: Jason Zweig, Do You Sabotage Yourself?).

 Any discussion of why traders are their own worst enemies starts with sunk costs.
 A sunk cost is a cost incurred you cannot retrieve.
 Although sunk costs should not affect your current decisions, people have a tough time leaving the past.
 Some will buy more of a losing stock just because of their initial decision to buy it.
 You can say proudly, “I bought on a discount!”
 Or, “I got it cheap.”
 Of course, if that stock goes to zero, your theory dies.
 Unfortunately, many are ambivalent to sunk costs.
 Intellectually, you might know that there is nothing you can do about money already spent, but emotionally dwelling on it is standard operating sheep deportment.